 Rotating and extending front element for focus

-This was originally a fairly inexpensive lens having a suggested list price of $263 in 1985, half the cost of the 28-135 lens and even cheaper than the 28-85.
+This was originally a fairly inexpensive lens having a suggested list price of $263 in 1985, half the cost of the 28-135 zoom and even cheaper than the standard 28-85.
 This lens continued to be sold at a discount after the Minolta AF 70-210 F3.5-4.5 was released.

-I picked up a few copies of the respected Vivitar Series 1 70-210mm F3.5 in MD mount, and the Minolta is certainly better.
-I also picked up the Minolta MD 70-210mm F4 which seems to have identical optics to the AF lens just in a manual one-touch zoom.
+I've since then picked up a few copies of the respected Vivitar Series 1 70-210 F3.5 in MD mount, and the Minolta is certainly better.
+I also picked up a Minolta MD 70-210 F4 which seems to have identical optics to the AF lens just in a manual one-touch zoom.
 The more recent Canon EF 70-200 F4 L USM has much less chromatic aberrations.

 Size and weight make it uncomfortable for sustained hand held use with the little Sony SLT-A58.
 I prefer using the lighter DT SAM telephoto zooms.
 The zoom and focus mechanisms are both very smooth but rather loose.